vimeo/graphite-influxdb/README.rst

 Graphite-InfluxDB
 =================

-An influxdb backend for Graphite-web (source or 0.10.x) or graphite-api.
+An influxdb (0.8-rc3 or higher) backend for Graphite-web (source or 0.10.x) or graphite-api.

 Install and configure using docker